Country Profile: Grenada

 Military and Security

-Grenada does not maintain regular military forces; instead, its security is managed by the Royal Grenada Police Force, which includes a Coast Guard.
-The country is a member of the Caribbean Regional Security System (RSS), which facilitates collaborative emergency preparedness and security across member nations.
+Grenada does not maintain a regular military force; instead, the Royal Grenada Police Force oversees national security, including a Coast Guard and a specialized unit.
+The country has been a member of the Caribbean Regional Security System since 1985, collaborating with neighboring nations on security and emergency preparedness.

 Energy